-Every organization should develop a mission statement that describes their reason for existing.
+Every organization must develop a mission statement that describes their reason for existing.
 This can be developed by meeting with potential clients, constituents, board members and other interested parties.

 There are 29 different types of nonprofits defined in the IRS code.
 You must determine the type of organization that you will form (e.g., a charitable corporation under 501(c)(3) or another kind of nonprofit: member or not, corporation or unincorporated, association, or trust).
 Do you want to be a membership organization or governed by a board of directors who elect their own successors?
 What interests or constituencies should be on the Board?

 The incorporator is the person who signs the Articles of Incorporation for your nonprofit.
 You will need at least one, but may have more than one.
 Directors make up the governing body of your nonprofit corporation and will help you transform your ideas into reality by helping establish goals and fundraising strategies.
 You’ll want to identify at least three board members to meet IRS requirements.
 Pennsylvania law requires every nonprofit corporation to have a President, Treasurer, and Secretary (i.e. officers who perform comparable duties) and a single person may hold all three offices.